info201b-au2022/project-group-12/docs/p01-proposal.md

 Autumn 2022

 # Abstract
-Our main question is “How do the race, economics, and social status of each household affect voting rates in the United States in 2020?”
+Our main question is “How do the race, economics, and social status of each household affect voting rates across the United States?”
 This question is important because it allows us to see how democracy and votes are affected by demographics and socioeconomic status.
-To address the question, we will research, collect, and analyze the data for elections from 2020, and make comparisons between the states for better understanding.
+To address the question, we will research, collect, and analyze the data for elections from 2020, 2018, and 2016 and make comparisons between the states for better understanding.

 # Keywords
 - Frequency of Voting